 Security Compliance Requirements

-"Process" means any operation in relation to FedEx Sensitive Data irrespective of the purposes and means applied including, without limitation, access, collection, retention, storage, transfer, disclosure, use, erasure, destruction, and any other operation.
+“Payment Card Processor” means an entity engaged by FedEx Sensitive Data irrespective of the purposes and means applied including, without limitation, access, collection, recording, organization, structuring, adaptation or alteration, retrieval, consultation, disclosure by transmission, retention, storage, dissemination or otherwise making available, disclosure, use, erasure, destruction, alignment or combination, restriction and any other operation regarding FedEx Sensitive Data.

-For the avoidance of doubt, derivations of the foregoing (e.g., Processed, Breached, etc.) are included in the defined term.
+For the avoidance of doubt, derivations of the foregoing [including but not limited to processed, breached] are included in the defined term.

-(A) comply with ISO 27002:2005, Information Technology – Security Techniques - code of Practice for Information Security Management (“ISO Security Standard”).
+(A) comply with the most recent version of ISO 27002, Information Technology – Security Techniques – code of Practice for Information Security Management (“ISO Security Standard”).

 (B) logically and/or physically segregate FedEx Sensitive Data from the data of any third party.

-(C) encrypt (utilizing strong encryption) FedEx Sensitive Data if it is stored on laptops or portable media devices (e.g., USB drives, CD-ROMs, DVDs, backup tapes, etc. ).
+(C) encrypt (utilizing strong encryption) FedEx Sensitive Data if it is stored on laptops or portable media devices [including but not limited to USB drives, CD-ROMs, DVDs, backup tapes].

-(E) contact the FedEx Information Security organization promptly (but in no event more than eight (8) hours) after a Breach is discovered by calling 901/224-2021 or 901/224-2022, or such other number(s) as FedEx may designate from time to time.
+(E) contact the FedEx Information Security organization promptly (but in no event more than twenty-four (24) hours) after a Breach is discovered by sending an e-mail to both email@example.com and firstname.lastname@example.org.
+When reporting a Breach, Company will provide the following information, in as much detail as possible:

 (G) not transfer, provide or otherwise disclose FedEx Sensitive Data to any third party, other than an Authorized Provider, unless required to by applicable law.

-(I) take prompt correction action(s) to remedy a Breach and to prevent any future Breach.
+(I) take prompt corrective action(s) to remedy a Breach and to prevent any future Breach.

-(J) take prompt corrective action(s) to remedy a violation of (and to prevent any future violation of) any InfoSec Compliance Requirement.
+(J) take prompt corrective action(s) to remedy violation of (and to prevent any future violation of) any SCRs.

 (K) take prompt corrective action(s) to remediate any vulnerabilities or security concerns identified by FedEx.